smartdevicelink/sdl_javascript_suite/GUIDELINES.md

 All common files (that is, files strictly built upon ECMA-Script 2017) shall export their components via the named convention (e.g. `export { BaseTransport };`).
 Likewise, imports shall always use the named convention and use relative file paths (e.g. `import { BaseTransport } from '../transport/BaseTransport.js';`).

 #### Node.js
-For development purposes, Node.js shall utilize the `esm` NPM module to support the common library's `import { Name } from '...'` syntax without the need for a build/transpiling process.
-The module is included in `/examples/node/hello-sdl/package.json` and the corresponding `npm start` command is configured to use the module upon start-up.
-Prior to official release, a build process may be determined by the Project Maintainer and implemented to eliminate the `esm` dependency for third-party developers.
+To utilize the common JavaScript library, you must first execute the build process to create a distribution file by running `npm run build` from the root directory.
+The generated distribution file (located at `/lib/js/dist/SDL.js`) is compatible with both vanilla JavaScript and Node.js.

 For Node.js-specific components, ES module syntax shall be used.
-For example, `module.exports = WebsocketServer;` for exports; `const WebsocketServer = require('../transport/WebsocketServer.js');` for imports.
-See `/lib/node/transport/WebsocketServer.js` for a brief example of importing a Common library class, extending it, and exporting it as an ES module.
+For example, `module.exports = WebsocketServerTransport;` for exports; `const SDL = require('../../../js/dist/SDL.js');` for imports.
+See `/lib/node/src/transport/WebsocketServerTransport.js` for a brief example of importing the common SDL.js library, extending it, and exporting the extension as an ES module.

 ### Choosing asynchronous control methods